sushmithasuryadevara/studentmanagement/README.md

 # Development Setup 🖥

 You will require XAMPP on local to operate this Application.
-- Place the news folder into htdocs.
+- Place the student_management folder into htdocs.
 - Import student database from the folder database into you local database management system.
 - Run the local host in the browser using http://localhost/student_management/

 ## Steps to use the Application

+Roles: We can create multiple roles by adding users to the database.
+I added two type of users.
+They are :
+1. Admin: They can login using username: Admin and password: Admin
-Users can login and  click on a submit button.
+2. Student: They can login using username: student and password: student Users can login and  click on a submit button.
 Upon submit, the app displays the registration form and course form.

-Roles: We can create multiple roles. admin student

 ## Libraries and tools 🛠
 JQuery, code writer